BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ATOROYO/README.md

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

+1. **Ask questions:** Directly inquire about their familiarity with the topic or specific terms.
+This can be done through surveys, interviews, or even casual conversations.
+2. **Observe their behavior:** Pay attention to their reactions and responses.
+If they seem confused or lost, it's a sign that you may be using too much jargon.
+3. **Analyze their background:** Consider their education, profession, and interests.
+This can give you clues about their level of expertise.
+4. **Start simple:** Begin with a basic overview of the topic and gradually introduce more complex concepts as your audience becomes comfortable.
+5. **Use plain language:** Avoid unnecessary technical terms and use clear, concise language that is easy to understand.
+6. **Provide context:** Explain the meaning of any unfamiliar terms or concepts in a way that is relatable to your audience.
+7. **Seek feedback:** Ask your audience for feedback on your communication style and content.
+This will help you identify areas where you can improve.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?